Dog-Friendly Getaway Ideas to Sonoma Wine Country

 Lounge chairs sit in the garden outside of the inn in Sonoma County

-Surrounded by a canopy of redwoods in the charming village of Occidental, this pet-friendly retreat is quiet enough to bring your dog for a vacation of his own, but still AAA Four-Diamond caliber.
-With 16 guest rooms and a two-bedroom cottage, the graceful clapboard mansion is larger than a typical B&B, but just as cozy, surrounded with English gardens and framed by towering redwoods.
-The feel in the spacious rooms is laidback, in whimsical themes like American folk art replete with a colorful collection of quilts, quirky rooster pillows, and draped four-posted beds.
-For breakfast, the daily changing menus showcase Sonoma-harvest ingredients, and as an extra amenity, guests enjoy free wine tasting passports good for two at many area wineries.
+Surrounded by redwoods and English gardens in the charming village of Occidental, this pet-friendly retreat is AAA Four-Diamond caliber.
+The graceful clapboard mansion is larger than a typical B&B, but just as cozy, featuring a two-bedroom cottage and 16 guest rooms with dog-friendly options.
+The spacious rooms have whimsical themes like American folk art, replete with colorful quilts and draped four-poster beds.
+For breakfast, changing menus showcase Sonoma-harvest ingredients.
+Guests enjoy free wine tasting passports for two at many area wineries.

 Taylor Mountain Regional Park, Santa Rosa